omoindrot/omoindrot.github.io/_drafts/estimator.md

 We now have to specify `train_input_fn` and `eval_input_fn` that will feed the data into the model.
 We also have to define the model in `model_fn`.

-For a great example of this in action, go check out [the official blog post][estimator-blog] detailing how to build a customized estimator.
+For a great example of this in action, go check out [the official blog post][estimator-blog-3] detailing how to build a customized estimator.

 However, the issue is that it's difficult to slightly modify estimators because the whole structure is very rigid.